5 Disadvantages of VPNs for Your Enterprise

 So, if not VPN—then what’s the solution for your company?

-The solution is the Zero Trust Security model or Zero Trust VPN approach.
+The answer is the Zero Trust Security model or Zero Trust VPN approach.
+A ZTA model can replace the disadvantages of VPNs.

-72% of organisations are at the early phases of adopting or have already adopted the Zero Trust Security model.
+72% of organisations are in the early phases of adopting or have already adopted the Zero Trust Security model.

 Compared to VPNs, here’s how the Zero Trust architecture benefits your business: